Overview

 The Contact List displays your contacts and distribution lists.
 Rows can be sorted, filtered, and grouped.
 Contact data can be entered directly in the list, or a contact can be opened in the Contact Editor by double-clicking its row.
 The Contact List also shows search results.

 Data can be directly edited in the Contact List, similar to a spreadsheet.
 To edit data, click its cell and then type the desired value.
-Note, some fields, such the contact's notes, can only be specified in the Contact Editor window.

 The displayed columns can be customized by clicking the List button and selecting columns from the Columns submenu, or by right-clicking the column header.
 A list of columns will be displayed where columns can be toggled on or off.
 Columns that are displayed will have checkmarks.
 The names of most columns are self-explanatory.
 The "File As" column acts as the primary means of identifying a contact, and is usually in the format of "Last Name, First Name" for easier sorting.
+If using the Ultimate version, an additional "Custom Fields" submenu will be shown, where columns for custom fields can be made visible in the Contact List.

 To group similar rows, based on column value, right-click the column header and select the "Show Group By Box" command.
 Next, drag the column you'd like to use for grouping into the box at the top of the list.
 For example, if you want to group contacts based on the Group/folder field, drag the Group column header into the box.
 The list will update to group the rows together.
 Grouped rows can be expanded or collapsed by clicking the expansion indicator.
 A description of the grouped rows, and total row count for each grouping, will be displayed next to the expansion indicator.